SanderSade/SequentialGuid/readme.md

 * **`FromCompliantByteArray(byte[] bytes)`** - see `ToCompliantByteArray()` above.

 ### Dependencies
-* System.Reflection 4.3.0
-* System.Reflection.Emit.Lightweight 4.3.0
-* System.Reflection.TypeExtensions 4.5.1
 * System.Runtime.Numerics 4.3.0
 * System.ValueTuple 4.5.0

 ### Ideas for future
 * Better handling of locking.
 Right now, roughly 1/3 of the Next() call is spent on lock.
-* Reduce dependencies.
-System.Reflection.* use in PrivateFieldProvider can be replaced with GuidBytes.GetByteAt(), probably with a very minor speed loss.
 * ToCompliantByteArray() - remove list use, just map array to array.